Introduction to Project Management Job Interview Questions And Answers

 Answer: We have 2 suggestions for you here.

-- Share examples that capture a lack of knowledge or skill, as this highlights the potential for learning.
+- Share examples that capture a lack of knowledge or skill, as this highlights the learning potential.
 Avoid sharing examples that highlight an inflexible or negative attitude.

 Q14.
-How does your typical week look like?
+What does your typical week look like?

 Answer: This seemingly mundane question is NOT an opportunity to regale the interviewer with your after-hour activities!
 J